-TogetHER was formed in 2018 by advocates and implementers demanding action to end a preventable global health tragedy killing 311,000 women in the prime of their lives every year.
+TogetHER was formed in 2017 by advocates and implementers demanding action to end a preventable global health tragedy killing almost 342,000 women in the prime of their lives every year.

 The knowledge and technology exist to eliminate cervical cancer with effective, low-cost tools, even in the poorest parts of the world.
 Vaccines against cancer-causing strains of Human papillomavirus (HPV) are highly effective.
 Routine screening and treatment of lesions prevents cancer.
 Building cervical cancer prevention into critical health programs – like those for family planning and HIV/AIDS – creates a cost-effective one-stop shop ensuring women can live long, healthy lives.